Bridging Explicit and Implicit Deep Generative Models via Neural Stein Estimators: Details for Implementations

 \subsection{Evaluation Metrics}

 We adopt some quantitative metrics to evaluate the performance of each method on different tasks.
 In section 4.1, we use two metrics to test the sample quality: Maximum Mean Discrepancy (MMD) and High-quality Sample Rate (HSR).
 MMD measures the discrepancy between two distributions $X$ and $Y$, $MMD(X,Y) = \|\frac{1}{n}\sum_{i=1}^n\Phi(x_i) - \frac{1}{m}\sum_{j=1}^m\Phi(y_i)\|$ where $x_i$ and $y_j$ denote samples from $X$ and $Y$ respectively and $\Phi$ maps each sample to a RKHS.
 Here we use RBF kernel and calculate MMD between generated samples and true samples.
 HSR statistics the rate of high-quality samples over all generated samples.
 For Two-Cirlce dataset, we define the generated points whose distance from the nearest Gaussian component is less than $\sigma_1$ as high-quality samples.
 We generate 2000 points in total and statistic HSR.
 For Two-Spiral dataset, we set the distance threshold as $5\sigma_2$ and generate 5000 points to calculate HSR.

-As for Inception Score and CEPC.
-For MNIST, we pre-train a classifier for 10 digits which can provide the test accuracy up to $99\%$ for calculation of scores.
-The conditional entropy of predicted classes (CEPC) for given samples is defined as $\mathbb H(y|x) \approx \frac{1}{n}\sum_{i=1}^n \sum_{k=1}^{10} p(y_k|x_i)\log p(y_k|x_i)$ where $x$ is a generated instance and $y$ denotes the predicted class given $x$ from a pre-trained classifier.
-CEPC measures how well a given sample can be classfied into a right class, i.e. the quality of such sample.
-For CIFAR, we use the Inception V3 Network in Tensorflow as pre-trained classifier.
+For CIFAR, we use the Inception V3 Network in Tensorflow as pre-trained classifier to calculate inception score.

 In section 4.2, we use three metrics to characterize the performance for density estimation: KL divergence, JS divergence and AUC.
-We divide the map into a $300\time 300$ meshgrid, calculate the density values of each point given by the estimators and compute the KL and JS divergences between estimated density and ground-truth density.
+We divide the map into a $300\time 300$ meshgrid, calculate the unnormalized density values of each point given by the estimators and compute the KL and JS divergences between estimated density and ground-truth density.
 Besides, we select the centers of each Gaussian components as positive examples (expected to have high densities) and randomly sample 10 points within a circle around each center as negative examples (expected to have relatively low densities) and rank them according to the densities given by the model.
 Then we obtain the area under the curve (AUC) for false-positive rate v.s. true-positive rate.